Skip to main content

 Hadron supports multiple interpolation types, which can be mixed across points:

-• Step: Constant price factor between point A → B.
+• Step (0): Constant price factor between point A → B.

-• Marginal Step: Points store average spread, producing constant marginal pricing between A → B.
+• Marginal Step (2): Points store average spread, producing constant marginal pricing between A → B. Gives orderbook-like behavior where each size tier has a flat marginal price.

 By combining points and interpolation types, makers can construct virtually any curve shape — from order-book ladders to smooth nonlinear depths.